-Elizabeth began teaching in 2001, was certified as an Anusara yoga instructor from 2007 to 2012, and currently maintains E-RYT 500 status with Yoga Alliance.
-Most recently Elizabeth has been furthering self-study through meditation practices and teacher gatherings and trainings led by Cyndi Lee, participating in regular practices with Reggie Hubbard (“Active Peace Yoga“), participating in workshops and the Patreon communities led by CtznWell and Michelle Cassandra Johnson, and taking workshops and practicing with the books of Dianne Bondy.
-Past explorations of influence also include embodied asana with Amy Matthews, contact improvisation. studies in Indian mythology and philosophy with Douglas Brooks, including travel to India, and two and half years of intensive study and practice of mantra-based meditation and yoga philosophy with Paul Muller-Ortega.
+E/Elizabeth began teaching in 2001, was certified as an Anusara yoga instructor from 2007 to 2012, and currently maintains E-RYT 500 status with Yoga Alliance.
+E/Elizabeth currently participates and identifies as a “Yoga Ambassador” with Accessible Yoga.
+In addition to monthly classes or workshops through Accessible Yoga, Elizabeth has been further studying and practicing with Reggie Hubbard (“Active Peace Yoga“), participating in workshops and the Patreon communities led by Michelle Cassandra Johnson, and taking workshops and practicing with the books of Dianne Bondy.
+Past explorations of influence also include meditation practices and teacher trainings/gatherings led by Cyndi Lee, embodied asana with Amy Matthews, contact improvisation. studies in Indian mythology and philosophy with Douglas Brooks, including travel to India, and two and half years of intensive study and practice of mantra-based meditation and yoga philosophy with Paul Muller-Ortega.

 |Follow Elizabeth on Facebook|